randyhermawan/serverless-snsx/README.md

       filterPolicy: {SubscriptionAttributes}
 ```

-There should be warning related to 'Invalid configuration encountered' of 'unsupported function event' but in our deployment, it is safe to ignore.
+There should be warning related to `Invalid configuration encountered` of `unsupported function event` but in our deployment, it is safe to ignore.

 ---